 I have used various spelling and grammar checkers, and I can assure you, if you want the absolute best then you need to be willing to pay for a subscription.
 The free programs I have used in the past have been good at spotting spelling errors and even some easy-to-miss grammatical errors, but most have failed to correct my punctuation.

 Flawless punctuation is not going to help you sell your latest article or your latest book, and neither is it going to win you any awards.
 However, poor punctuation is going to make your work stand out, and I don’t mean stand out in a good sort of way.
+With my own writing, I always make sure that I add correct punctuation to my sentence.
+So, two things I definitely make sure is that I check my punctuation and grammar in all my professional writings.
+I can proudly claim that to be one of the major reasons as to why I keep getting more and more professional assignments.

 The strange thing about punctuation errors is the fact that most of your readers probably won’t even recognize them, but when they are reading your work, something just won’t feel right.
 This can be extremely detrimental to your business, because whenever you publish something you have written, you are essentially trying to win the trust of your audience, and incorrect utilization of punctuation can make your readers feel uneasy.
 They won’t know why, but as I have said, something just won’t feel right.
 Here are a few of the most common punctuation errors: